keikai/doc/dev-ref/adv/Collaboration_Edit.md

 # Limitation
-This feature requires to share one `Book` object among multiple `Spreadsheet` components, so it doesn't work in a clustering environment (cross among differe Java VM).
+This feature requires to share one `Book` object among multiple `Spreadsheet` components, so it doesn't work in a clustering environment (cross among different Java VM).

 # Example